Finally--we have compiled the top 40 things to do in Mexico City!

 This is merely a small section of the enormous Chapultepec Park but it is beautiful!
 Not very crowded, this free botanical garden is clean, very well manicured, and so very peaceful and quiet.

 There you have it!
 40 of our favorite things to do in Mexico City!
-Feel free to email us at firstname.lastname@example.org with any questions you have regarding any of these activities and all things Mexico City!
+You can also check out some of our favorite AirBnbs in the city by clicking here.
+Feel free to email us at email@example.com with any questions you have regarding any of these activities and all things Mexico City!

 Until next time, Have Less.
 Do More.
 Be More.